EconomyLens.com

 German industry has been struggling as the economy faces headwinds. ©AFP

-Frankfurt (Germany) (AFP) – Germany’s plant and equipment makers’ federation warned Wednesday the sector is facing an “existential crisis” after the United States broadened the reach of its metals tariffs.
-In a letter to European Commission President Ursula von der Leyen, the VDMA trade group warned the expanded levies “have now sent a fresh chill of uncertainty rippling through European industry.”
+Frankfurt (Germany) (AFP) – Germany’s factory and equipment makers’ federation warned Wednesday the sector is facing an “existential crisis” after the United States broadened the reach of its metals tariffs.
+In a letter to European Commission President Ursula von der Leyen, the VDMA trade group said the expanded levies “have now sent a fresh chill of uncertainty rippling through European industry.”

 Related